 Spring Break is a time when the weather starts warming up, the kids are out of school, and they are ready to go!
-Huntsville is a fantastic option for spending a few days on Spring Break.
+Huntsville was just named one of the best US road trips for the entire family and is a fantastic option for spending a few days on Spring Break.
 Here are 5 reasons Rocket City Mom thinks you should choose the Rocket City for your destination!

 Geek out over Space

 Huntsville may be known as the Rocket City, but we have space to play.
 Hiking, Greenways, and more are throughout the area.
 Explore on Monte Sano Mountain and see the beautiful views.
 They even have easy hikes like at Green Mountain Nature Trail if you want an Instagram worthy shot to post online.
 Our Huntsville Botanical Garden always has something "growing on!"
-March - May of 2019 they will have a Chinese Lantern Exhibit that will be absolutely stunning.
+April 3 - May of 2020 they will have a ZimSculpt Exhibit that will be featured throughout their entire 112 acres.

 Don’t forget about Huntsville Big Spring International Park downtown.
 Feed the ducks and see the koi fish.
 The Lucky Duck Scavenger Hunt is a free activity that is perfect for families.
 Start your scavenger hunt journey at the Downtown Huntsville Visitor Center on Church Street!